church-sg/cis-youth-hymnal-v2/DEVELOPMENT.md

 ### Layouts

 The HTML layouts can be found in the [layouts directory](./layouts/).
-The layouts are written in HTMl, with [Hugo's templating syntax](https://gohugo.io/templates/introduction/).
+The layouts are written in HTML, with [Hugo's templating syntax](https://gohugo.io/templates/introduction/).

 ### Static Files